NCCD- Frequently Asked Questions

 Isn't data on students with disability collected now?
 Why do we need to be involved in another data collection process at the national level?

-Fundamental to the NCCD model is the:
+Fundamental to the NCCD model are:

 - the focus the model places on the level of adjustment that is provided to the student based on their functional needs, rather than disability type.
 Under the model, teachers and school staff use their professional, informed judgement to determine the level of adjustment students with disability receive, in the classroom and whole of school context, as well as the broad category of disability of the student.